alonj/pytra/README.md

 ### Adding models

-By default, pytra is configured with the following models:
+By default, pydift is configured with the following models:
 - OpenAI GPT-4o
 - Meta Llama 3.3
 - Google Gemini 2.0 Flash (Exp)

-You can add new models to be used by pytra (and then configure appropriately through the TUI), by adding the details of the cURL request to `model_conf.yaml` (in `~/.pytra`).
+You can add new models to be used by pydift (and then configure appropriately through the TUI), by adding the details of the cURL request to `model_conf.yaml` (in `~/.pydift`).
 For example,
 ```yaml
 OpenAI GPT-4o: